snraja/todoapp1/README.md

 ### Step 1: Clone the Existing Repository

-1. Open your terminal (or Git Bash on Windows).
+1. Open your terminal on mac (or Git Bash on Windows).
 2. Clone the provided repository containing the `src` folder using the following command:

    ```bash